 FA Cup (1): 1971-72

 In addition to their league successes, Leeds United also have an FA Cup to their name.
-They defeated Arsenal 1-0 in the final, with Allan Clarke scoring the winning goal.
+They defeated Arsenal 1-0 in the 1971-72 final with Allan Clarke scoring the only goal.

 League Cup (1): 1967-68

-They also have the league cup in their cabinet, winning this for the first and only time during the 1967-68 season, when they defeated Arsenal 1-0 in the final thanks to a Terry Cooper strike.
+They also have the League Cup in their cabinet, winning this for the first and only time so far during the 1967-68 season.
+Leeds defeated Arsenal 1-0 in the final thanks to a Terry Cooper strike.

 Charity Shield (2): 1969, 1992